opensly/sly-utils/README.md

 # sly-utils

-Light-weight JavaScript utility library by opensly, which helps you to done the hassle jobs easier.
+sly-utils is a modular and efficient JavaScript utility library designed to simplify complex tasks.

 ## List of Utility Methods